-Lover's Leap panoramic
+Lover's Leap Rock Climbing

 Conveniently located at the edge of the campground are a few large boulders worth doing.
 From the parking lot, head uphill and cross over the small foot bridge to the Pony Express Trail.
 Hang a left, and walk up the gently sloped trail for about 3 minutes.